swarmnyc/Fulton0/docs/jsonapi.md

 ## Authentication

 By default, the JSONAPIRouter class uses oauth authentication provided via `koa-oauth-server` to authenticate requests.
-Specifically, it uses the `ClientGrant` class to authorize oauth tokens.
-Tweak `/src/app/oauth/client.ts` to fit your needs or modify either classes to authenticate requests as you like.
+Specifically, it uses the `PasswordGrant` class to authorize oauth tokens.
+Tweak `/src/app/oauth/password.ts` to fit your needs or modify either classes to authenticate requests as you like.

 ## Defining Relationships

-So the router knows how models are related to each other when handling requests, definitions need to be defined in the JSONAPIRouter class.
+Define relationships by associating other children of `JSONAPIRouter` to model paths.
 This is done via the `relationships()` method, which returns an array of relationships objects:

 ```
 /* routes/user.ts */